ICELAND TRAVEL GUIDE CONTENTS

 In a nutshell, the weather in Iceland can be broken down into three seasons:

-- Low Season (Oct-Apr) – heavy snow means mountain roads will be closed as well as some minor roads.
+- Low Season (Oct-Apr) – heavy snow means some mountain roads might be closed as well as some minor roads.
 Although winter activities are still on offer, there are only brief spurts of daylight with long nights.
+This wasn’t too much of an issue but daily weather vigilance was necessary.

 - Mid Seasons (May & Sep) – occasional snow means that mountain roads can be closed, but this is the optimal time to visit to avoid tourist crowds.